SheepTester/olamreee/override-demo.md

 With the resulting string we can insert it in our URL: `https://sheeptester.github.io/olamreee/?override=OVERRIDE_CODE_HERE`

 Notice how it adds asterisks to the new mass and makes the new element translucent.
-You can disable this by adding `"replace"` to the beginning of the array.
+You can disable this by adding `"replace"` to the beginning of the array (or add `"_REPLACE_": true` to each element).

 ```json
 [